-- 5.2.4 Every academic year, taking into account the requests of teachers and students, the book fund (electronic/print) of the library is updated. - 5.3 Additional educational and educational services - 5.3.1 The school offers students educational and educational services not foreseen by the curriculum.
+5.2.4 Every academic year, taking into account the requests of teachers and students, the book fund (electronic/print) of the library is updated.

+5.3 Additional educational services

+5.3.1 The school offers students educational services not mandated by the curriculum.

-Additional educational services provide above-standard teaching in the following subjects as mandatory subjects:
+Additional educational services provide above-standard teaching in the following subjects:

-- a) English language enhanced teaching program (Grades I-XII), - b) Russian language teaching (Grades II XII grades), - c) German/French/Spanish language teaching (Grades V XII), - 5.3.2 The school offers additional educational services to students, such as an extended regime; Participation in various intellectual and cognitive clubs, a way to engage in creative activities, sports activities, etc. - 5.4.
+- a) English language enhanced teaching program (Grades I-XII), - b) German/French/Spanish/Russian languages teaching (Grades V-XII),

+5.3.2 The school offers additional educational services to students, such as an extended regime; participation in various intellectual and cognitive clubs, a way to engage in creative activities, sports activities, etc.

+5.4.
 Hourly grid of International Baccalaureate programmes

-The hourly grids of International Baccalaureate programmes (PYP, MYP, DP, and CP) indicate compulsory and optional subjects and the weekly number of hours.
+The hourly grids of International Baccalaureate programmes (PYP, MYP, DP, and CP) and the IBFY indicate compulsory and optional subjects and the weekly number of hours.